Motif Estimation via Subgraph Sampling: The Fourth Moment Phenomenon: Statements of the Main Results

-As a corollary to the previous result we can also derive the threshold for random regular graphs.
+As a corollary to Theorem \ref{thm:er-consistency} we can also derive the threshold for random regular graphs.
 To this end, denote by $\mathscr{G}_{n, d}$ the collection of all simple $d$-regular graphs on $n$ vertices, where $1 \leq d \leq n - 1$ is such that $n d$ is even.

 \begin{corollary}[Random regular graphs] Suppose $G_n$ is a uniform random sample from $\mathscr{G}_{n, d}$ and $H = (V(H), E(H))$ is a connected graph with maximum degree $\Delta(H)$. \begin{enumerate}